For this blog I wanted to go global, so I asked the question to one of my favourite FB groups ..

-I am 28 years old Nepali woman and until today what menstruation tranlaste in Nepali.
+I am a 28 years old Nepali woman and until today have been using the Nepalese word for a period – “nachune” which means untouchable.
 Shocking!
-All my life I have been using various euphemism to say that I was on my period, most commonly “nachune” which mean untouchable.
-This is a very negative euphemism to use esp. in country where taboos around menstruation are quite strong.
-I almost feel like I was promting the culture of untouchable during period.
-Do we need period euphemism to communicate about period?
-Is it one of the factor creating the taboo culture around menstraution?
-Should we stop using it and just say the word Period.
+All my life I have been using various euphemisms to say that I was on my period.
+This is a very negative euphemism to use especially in a country where taboos around menstruation are quite strong.
+I almost feel like I was promoting the culture of being untouchable during periods.
+Do we need a period euphemism to communicate about it?
+Is it one of the factors creating the taboo culture around menstraution?
+Should we stop using euphemisms and just say the word Period.

-Absolutely yes, though these euphmesimn are cute and make our conversation less awkward, however, I would definately ask everyone to use the correct term for period/ menstruation.
+Absolutely yes, though these euphemisms are cute and make our conversation less awkward, however, I would definitely ask everyone to use the correct term for period/ menstruation.
 The more you speak out loud, the more normal it feels and together we can break the barrier to these taboo topics.

-Period is a very natural process that women go though every month unless you are on contraception or pregnant.
-It is the fundamental process of existence of human being.
+Periods are a very natural process that women go through every month unless you are on contraception or pregnant.
+It is the fundamental process of the existence of human being.
 No one should be ashamed of talking about it.
 You should rather embrace and be proud of yourself.

-I asked a few people what do they think about period euphemism.
-Here are some of the responds:
+I asked a few people what do they think about period euphemisms.
+Here are some of the responses:

 “I don’t believe in euphemisms when it comes to this extremely normal bodily function, because there’s already so much of a stigma attached to it.
 I don’t shy away from naming it or talking about it when it’s relevant.”….from South Africa.

-I say “Moon cycle”…Not from my country but i adopted it as I makes me feel calmer when I use this words…from Spain.
+I say “Moon cycle”…Not from my country but I adopted it as I make me feel calmer when I use this words…from Spain.

-But the most importantly we need to normalise this conversation in our society.
-One of the best way to do is by educating everyone including all menstruaors and non-mnestruators about period / menstraution.
+But most importantly we need to normalise this conversation in our society.
+One of the best ways to do it by educating everyone including all menstruators and non-menstruators about periods/menstruation.